Teresa Valerio Parrot

 Teresa often says that while her husband is her true love, her alma mater was her first love.
 She reenergizes when she steps onto a college campus and TVP Communications’ clients can verify that she lights up when she visits.
 Higher education is her love and her home.

 She is known for her honesty juxtaposed with optimism, and the two combine to provide communications counsel that is focused on transparency and relationship building.
-Teresa describes her job as truthfully sharing excellence and genuinely owning mistakes, because she knows that honesty is present in all sound proactive and crisis outreach.
+Teresa describes her job as helping education executives truthfully share excellence and genuinely own mistakes through their communications and actions, because she knows honesty is present in all sound proactive and crisis outreach.
 She serves as TVP Communications’ resident “president whisperer” for her ability to get senior administrators to share their thought leadership expertise.

 With over two decades of work in higher education, Teresa has only known a career focused on making higher education relatable, presidents’ and boards’ decisions understandable, and student and faculty successes known.
 She served as senior vice president for Widmeyer Communications’ higher education practice and vice president of media relations and crisis communications for SimpsonScarborough.

 Her first job out of college was as special assistant to the president of the University of Colorado, a job she landed by convincing the system president that she would make it her own and make him proud.
 She served the Boulder campus chancellor as director of donor relations during the University’s successful $1 billion fundraising campaign and held an officer-level appointment as assistant secretary of the university system, in which capacity she assisted the board on policy and media/PR issues over two years filled with athletic and academic controversy that drew national and international headlines.